Krista the Explorer

 1. Alcazaba de Antequera

 One of the best things to do in Antequera is to visit the 14th century Alcazaba de Antequera.
 The fortress was built on top of Roman ruins, and its walls stretch beyond the main complex, further down the hill and into the city.
 The Alcazaba played a central role during the constant battles fought between the Moors and the Christians, as it was situated in a very important strategic location.
-It's one of the most picturesque castles in the province of Málaga, and costs only €4 to enter - not bad if you're visiting Spain on a budget!
-If you don't have time to explore the interior of the Alcazaba, there's a fantastic viewpoint of it from beside Iglesia de Santa María de Jesús, and there is parking behind the castle, which also provides you with a nice view!

-2. Iglesia de Santa María de Jesús
+2. Iglesia de Santa Maria de Jesus

 3. Mirador de las Almenillas

-If you're looking for unrivalled views of Antequera, Mirador de las Almenillas is where you'll want to head to.
+If you’re looking for unrivalled views of Antequera, Mirador de las Almenillas is where you’ll need to go.
 It sits at the entrance to some of the most popular historic sites in Antequera, and is well worth the somewhat steep climb to the top.
-From here, you're able to pick out many of the impressive churches that adorn the city, and see how Antequera has grown as a city over the last few centuries.
-There are a few parking spaces at the viewpoint, so if you're planning a road trip in southern Spain during the off-season, chances are you'll be able to park here.
+From here, you’re able to pick out many of the impressive churches that adorn the city, and see how Antequera has grown over the last few centuries.

 4. Arco de los Gigantes

 Located directly across from the viewpoint is Arco de los Gigantes (Arch of the Giants) which is considered to be one of the best things to see in Antequera.
-It was built in the 16th century as a replacement for part of the Muslim wall which stood there, and has a number of Latin statues and gravestones built into it which were found at ancient Roman towns in the surrounding area.
-The arch is also very popular for photographers, since you can see the city and the mountains in the distance through it.
-After you've passed through the arch, you'll find the entrance to the Alcazaba on your right hand side.
+It was built in the 16th century as a replacement for part of the Muslim wall which stood here.
+It has a number of Latin statues and gravestones built into it which were found at ancient Roman towns in the surrounding area.

-5. Real Colegiata de Santa María la Mayor
+5. Real Colegiata de Santa Maria la Mayor

-Churches in Antequera don't come much grander than Real Colegiata de Santa María la Mayor!
+Churches in Antequera don’t come much grander than Real Colegiata de Santa Maria la Mayor.
 Visiting this impressive church is one of the best things to do in Antequera, and is very popular with large tour groups in the summer months.
-It dates back to the 16th century, and is considered to be the first columned Renaissance church built in Andalusia - as well as one of the first in the whole of Spain.
-It costs just €4 to enter, or you can purchase the combo ticket which will give you access to the church and the Alcazaba for €6.
-This is one church I would definitely say is a must see in southern Spain.
-There are also some pretty fascinating Roman ruins next to the church which are worth visiting if you have the time.
+It dates back to the 16th century, and is considered to be the first columned Renaissance church built in Andalusia – as well as one of the first in the whole of Spain.

 6. La Peña de los Enamorados

-One of the most iconic sights in Antequera is La Peña de los Enamorados - also known as the "Lover's Rock".
-You can see it from a number of spots in the city, but I would recommend seeing it from either Mirador de las Almenillas or the plaza in front of Real Colegiata de Santa María la Mayor.
 Legend says that a Christian boy was captured in the medieval period and sent to be a servant at the home of a rich Moorish family.
-He fell in love with the daughter of the family and they decided to flee, but were chased and cornered at the mountain, and instead of surrendering, they threw themselves from the top of it.
+He fell in love with the daughter of the family and they decided to flee, but were chased and cornered at the mountain.
+Instead of surrendering, they threw themselves from the top of the mountain.
 Many people also say it resembles the face of an Indian looking towards the sky.
-Finding a nice view of La Peña de los Enamorados is one of the top things to do in Antequera - so don't forget to look out for it while you walk around the city!
+Finding a nice view of La Peña de los Enamorados is one of the top things to do in Antequera – so don’t forget to look out for it while you walk around the city.

 7. Explore the streets of Antequera

-8. Parroquia San Sebastián
+8. Parroquia San Sebastian

 9. Plaza Coso Viejo